admin@sheriffhutton.n-yorks.sch.uk | tel. 01347 878441

 Mental Health and Well-being

-In September 2021, our school took advantage of the training offered by the DfE and appointed a Senior Mental Health Leader.
+In September 2021, our school took advantage of the training offered by the Department of Education and appointed a Senior Mental Health Leader.
 They completed their training with THRIVE.

 Senior Mental Health Leader: Jon Fewlass.